GavinMendelGleason/blog/entries/graphql_in_fourteen_days.md

 In order to perform searches, We also use Juniper's resolution with little modification.
-We implemented parameters for these queries by directly connecting to Terminus's storage backend and created appropriate iterators in rust.
-The whole thing is pretty responsive and surprisngly robust for a couple of weeks of work!
+We implemented parameters for these queries by directly connecting to TerminusDB's storage backend and created appropriate iterators in rust.
+The whole thing is pretty responsive and surprisingly robust for a couple of weeks of work!

 ## The Future